Omar Bundy: World War I

-Major General Omar Bundy (second from the right) with Brigadier General James Harbord (right) and Secretary of War Newton D. Baker (second from the left) March 20, 1918.
+Major General Omar Bundy (second from the right) with Brigadier General James Harbord (right) and Secretary of War Newton D. Baker (second from the left) March 20, 1918, during a tour of inspection of the AEF's lines of communication.

-In May 1917, a month after the American entry into World War I, Bundy was promoted to brigadier general during the army's expansion for the war, and in June he assumed command of the newly created 1st Brigade, which comprised the 16th and 18th Infantry Regiments, along with the 3rd Machine Gun Battalion.
-The brigade, together with Brigadier General Robert Lee Bullard's 2nd Brigade and supporting units, was part of the 1st Expeditionary Division (later redesignated the 1st Division), which had also just been created, commanded by Major General William L. Sibert.
-The division soon sailed for France to form the first part of the American Expeditionary Forces (AEF), which was commanded by Major General John J. Pershing.
+In May 1917, a month after the American entry into World War I, Bundy was promoted to brigadier general during the army's expansion for the war, and in June he assumed command of the newly created 1st Infantry Brigade, which comprised the 16th and 18th infantry regiments, along with the 3rd Machine Gun Battalion.
+The brigade, together with Brigadier General Robert Lee Bullard's 2nd Infantry Brigade and supporting units, was part of the 1st Expeditionary Division (later redesignated the 1st Division), which had also just been created, commanded by Major General William L. Sibert.

+The division soon sailed for France to form the first part of the American Expeditionary Forces (AEF), commanded by Major General John J. Pershing, who was well known to Bundy.

 In August, Bundy, having been a brigadier general for just three months, was promoted again, this time to the temoorary rank of major general and assigned to duty locating and preparing billeting and training areas in anticipation of the arrival of larger numbers of American forces.

 Major General Omar Bundy (left), commanding the 2nd Division, and Colonel Albertus W. Catlin, a recipient of the Medal of Honor, commanding the 6th Marine Regiment, 2nd Division, at the front near Sommedieue, France, April 30, 1918.

 It was not long before Bundy received a new appointment, however, as in November he assumed command of the 2nd Division, which had only recently been assembled.
-Somewhat unusually, the division, like the 1st a Regular Army formation, contained a brigade of U.S. Marines, the 4th, instead of the standard organization of two brigades of Army infantry, with the other infantry brigade in the division being the Army's 3rd.
+Somewhat unusually, the division, like the 1st a Regular Army formation, contained a brigade of U.S. Marines, the 4th, instead of the standard organization of two brigades of army infantry, with the other infantry brigade in the division being the Army's 3rd.
 The next few months for Bundy and his men were devoted to training.